 Q: Is Maryland an automatic alimony state?

 A: No, alimony is not automatically awarded in Maryland.
 A divorcing spouse must petition for it during the divorce proceedings.
 If alimony is awarded, it may automatically end at the point in time when a judge determines it should do so.
-For example, if you are awarded rehabilitative alimony for a period of 6 months while you search for a job, when this 6-month period expires the alimony would terminate.
+For example, if you are awarded rehabilitative alimony for a period of 6 months while you search for a job, when this 6-month period expires the alimony for the receiving spouse would terminate.

 Q: What happens if my ex and I can’t come to an agreement about alimony?